-(9) This man published what is considered the first Native-American autobiography in the U.S., a book titled Embracing the Traditions (+) of His Nation.
-This warrior fought with the British in the War of 1812, in part to protect () Sauk territory.
+(12) This man is memorialized in a sculpture in Oregon called The Eternal Indian.
+This warrior published what is considered the first Native American autobiography in the U.S., a book titled (+) Embracing the Traditions of His Nation.
+This man fought with the British in the War of 1812, in part to protect Sauk () territory.
 For the points, identify this chief who led the "British Band" in a namesake war, and today names a Chicago hockey team.